 6 Types of Wood for Phinisi Boats in Indonesia

-The types of wood for Phinisi Indonesia reflect more than just structural choices—they carry centuries of tradition, maritime resilience, and cultural meaning.
 Each wood species, from ironwood to bitti, contributes unique strength, flexibility, and even spiritual energy to the ship.
 Builders choose not only based on function but also ritual significance.
+Let’s explore the woods that bring Phinisi boats to life.

 What Kind of Wood Is Used to Build a Phinisi?

-Below are the core woods chosen by the shipwrights of Bulukumba and Tana Beru:
+Below are the core woods chosen by the shipwrights of Bulukumba and Tana Beru.

 1. Ironwood (Kayu Ulin)

-Its nickname, “the wood that sinks,” comes from its incredible density, which is so great that it won’t float in water.
+This comes from its incredible density, which is so great that it won’t float in water.
+Builders use it for foundational structures like the keel, spine, and main beams.

-- Resistant to termites, rot, and saltwater corrosion—making it ideal for life at sea.
+It is also resistant to termites, rot, and saltwater corrosion, making it ideal for life at sea.
+Builders highly value it for strength, longevity, and spiritual grounding.

 2. Teak (Kayu Jati)

-Teak is one of the most prestigious and highly sought-after woods in maritime construction.
+Teak is one of the most prestigious and highly sought after woods in maritime construction.
 Beloved for its golden hue and naturally oily surface, teak offers both beauty and unbeatable durability.

-- Smooth to work with, yet hard enough to last decades in tropical marine environments.
+The wood is smooth to work with, yet hard enough to last decades in tropical marine environments.

 Read Also: The History of Phinisi Boats from Bulukumba: Indonesia’s Timeless Sail